yu2yu15/creativecomputing/README.md

 #**Conclusion**<br>
 The concept of NFT redefined the value of an artwork.
 The collectors could be not the owner of the actual artwork; instead of only owning the ownership.
 The NFT could have also become a way to create art by collaborating with the owners, which is a new concept.
 Although the development of NFT is not mature, I trusted that the idea would affect the art industry and how people value art.
 The Metaverse concept tells us that art could always be virtual; the definition of art broke the old rules and will become fuzzy.

+#**Experiments on Arduino**<br>
+I am entirely new to the world of coding.
+Luckily the tutorials online and my friend helped me a lot with the experiment on Arduino.
+I tried several tests throughout the week.

+The attempts are interesting and lead me to the next level of understanding of art and computing.
+Although I am not a material of coding, the experience taught me about the possibility of myself doing things that I have never done before.

+#**To improve and instruction**<br>
+I still need some time to learn how to code, but the internet helps me understand how to code.
+Maybe if you are confused about what to do, find some tutorial videos and follow them step by step will definitely help.
+And friends are the best helper when you need help, do not hesitate to ask your friend to see can they help you throughout the problem confusion.
+To improve my skill and knowledge with the coding era, I think the best way is to practice more.
+Practice make perfect.

 #**Bibliography**<br>

 *1. “Async Art.”
 Async Art, Feb.
 2020, https://async.art/.*